-hook up an inexpensive laser and a portable 3D holographic microscope to a laptop to create their COVID diagnostic device.
+between healthy and diseased cells.
+Armed with that that information, they could hook up an inexpensive laser and a portable 3D holographic microscope to a laptop to create their COVID diagnostic device.
 The device can actually be constructed with a 3D printer.
 The 3D printing blueprints can be sent anywhere and the components for the device are accessible in every country.
 The device takes very little training to operate, making it ideal for under-resourced areas in the U.S. and abroad, especially during a health crisis on the scale of the COVID-19 pandemic.
-Anyone who can take a finger prick's worth of blood and smear it on a glass microscope slide can be trained to use the device to diagnose COVID-19.
-Researchers Develop continued The team admits there is one weakness in their testing: so far, all the red blood cell samples they've used were from COVID-19 patients sick enough to be hospitalized.
-They would like to test the device on red blood cells from people who have mild or asymptomatic cases, and are looking for health care providers and researchers in Connecticut, Massachusetts, elsewhere in the country, and around the world to work with them.
-Javidi has been named a finalist for the Berthold Leibinger Innovation Award for this work, particularly for applying knowledge of optics and digital holography, and pattern recognition to biomedical issues with real-life applications for underresourced healthcare systems.
-"It's always an honor to b) see that your peers value your work and value your contributions," Javidi says.
+Anyone who can take a finger prick's worth of blood and smear it on a glass microscope slide can be trained to use the device to diagnose healthcare system because it just overwhelmed the healthcare system.